TobiasHafner/TobiasHafner/README.md

 - 👋 Hi, I’m @TobiasHafner
 - 👀 I’m interested in software development, Java and Python projects as well as much more.
-- 🌱 I’m currently study computer science at the university of basel and do smaller projects on the side
+- 🌱 I’m currently studying computer science at the university of basel and do smaller projects on the side
 - 📫 How to reach me: Tobias_Hafner@live.de

 <!---